Uruguay Permanent Residency & Citizenship

 Entry and Visa Requirements for Uruguay

-Uruguay has different entry rules depending on your nationality and the type of passport you hold.
-Citizens of many countries, such as the United States, Canada, European Union countries, the United Kingdom, Australia, and most South American countries, can enter Uruguay without a visa for short stays, usually up to 90 days, if they are visiting as tourists.
-Citizens of countries that are on the visa-required list must attend Uruguay consular interview before traveling.
-In some cases, citizens of visa-required countries may still enter Uruguay without a consular visa sticker if they hold a valid U.S, Canada, the UK, or the EU visa (with sufficient remaining validity) and enter through Carrasco International Airport, the Port of Montevideo, or the Port of Colonia.
+In some cases, citizens of visa-required countries may still enter Uruguay without a consular visa sticker if they hold a valid U.S., Canadian, UK, or EU visa (with sufficient remaining validity) and enter through Carrasco International Airport, the Port of Montevideo, or the Port of Colonia.
 However, when the purpose of travel is not tourism, but rather work-related or with the intention of staying in the country for a period longer than the established limit (90 days), the procedure must be carried out with the corresponding prior consultation.

 Uruguay Citizenship Eligibility